namanbhandari1/capstone/Technical_Report.md

 ### One-hot encoding benefits

 After mapping plan names with my crosswalk, I one-hot encoded the benefits.
 To do this, I grouped by PlanIds and transformed all the benefits associated with each plan into _columns_ sitting beside the plans, filled with 1s and 0s based on coverage.
-This had the effect of reducing the number of rows, but increasing the number of columns in my data (data was made more rectangular).
+This had the effect of reducing the number of rows, but increasing the number of columns in my data (data was made more square).

 <p align="center">
 <img src="assets/square2.png" />